ellis882/NuBiQ-quiz-online-mp2/README.md

         1. As a Frequent User, I want to sign up to the Newsletter to stay updated with the current events of NuBiQ.

             1. Through the Newsletter that you receive in your email you stay updated about which quiz is coming for the next week.
 It is easy to subscribe with a entering your email that is required to submit.
+            a.
+Also here because it is fictional there is not a real newsletter.

 -    #### Owners Goals